orenbenkiki/dynamake/README.rst

 * ``--jobs`` controls the maximal number of ``shell`` or ``spawn`` actions that are invoked at the same time.
 By default this is the number of (logical) processors in the system (``nproc``).
 A value of ``1`` will force executing one action at a time.
+You can override this default using the ``DYNAMAKE_JOBS`` environment variable.

   A value of ``0`` will allow for unlimited number of parallel actions.
 This is useful if actions are to be be executed on a cluster of servers instead of on the local machine, or if some other resource(s) are used to restrict the number of parallel actions (see below).

 .. note::